ansys/grantami-jobqueue/doc/source/getting_started/index.rst

     <JobQueueApiClient url: http://my.server.name/mi_servicelayer>

-If you see a response from the server, you have successfully installed the JobQueue package and you can start using the JobQueue client.
-See :ref:`ref_grantami_jobqueue_examples` for more examples and :ref:`ref_grantami_jobqueue_api_reference` for a full description of the API.
+If you see a response from the server, you have successfully installed PyGranta JobQueue and you can start using the JobQueue client.
+For more examples, see :ref:`ref_grantami_jobqueue_examples`.
+For comprehensive information on the API, see :ref:`ref_grantami_jobqueue_api_reference`.

-If you are migrating code from Granta MI Scripting Toolkit AsyncJobs, consult :ref:`ref_migration`.
+If you are migrating from the Granta MI Scripting Toolkit AsyncJobs submodule, see :ref:`ref_migration`.